Christophe Hansen: Member of the European Parliament, 2018–present

-He has been very active on these committees, serving as rapporteur on the European Parliament recommendation of 18 June 2020 on the negotiations for a new partnership with the United Kingdom after Brexit.
+As part of his committee assignments, Hansen served as rapporteur on the European Parliament recommendation of 18 June 2020 on the negotiations for a new partnership with the United Kingdom after Brexit.
 He was also rapporteur on the proposal for a regulation of the European Parliament and of the Council of 16 December 2020 on the application of Union tariff rate quotas and other important quotas.

-Under the Finnish Presidency, in his capacity as rapporteur, he negotiated an agreement with the Council on the directive on the quality of water intended for human consumption, which was finally concluded in 2020.
+Under the Finnish Presidency, in his capacity as rapporteur, he negotiated an agreement with the council on the directive on the quality of water intended for human consumption, which was finally concluded in 2020.

 Hansen is currently working on three main issues: